 How America Stole Hawaii

-There are not many historical events that are lodged in the collective American psyche quite the way Pearl Harbor is.
+There are few historical events that are lodged in the collective American psyche quite the way Pearl Harbor is.
 Franklin D Roosevelt famously stated that it was a ‘date which will live in infamy’, and he was right.

-Contrary to popular memory however, Pearl Harbor was not the only place that was attacked by the Japanese on December 7th 1941.
+Contrary to popular memory, Pearl Harbor was not the only place attacked by the Japanese on December 7th 1941.
 US territories were attacked throughout the Pacific, including Guam, Midway Island, and Wake Island.

 Roosevelt capitalised on the attack to drum up American support for entering the War, and focused on Hawaii within his rhetoric.
 After all it was closer to the US mainland, whiter, and more “American”.
 The scenes coming out of Pearl Harbor convinced a previously tentative American population to support war in defence of ‘their’ territory.